AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/setup-precommit.md

 _Instructions in this section are optional._

-While we have use a limited set of required pre-commit hooks in this project, there are several other pre-commit hooks that you might find useful for your own development.
+While we use a limited set of required pre-commit hooks in this project, there are [several other pre-commit hooks that you might find useful for your own development](#suggested-additional-pre-commit-hooks).
 This section describes how you can add additional pre-commit hooks.

 Because all OpenScPCA contributors share the `.pre-commit-config.yaml` file, please do not modify it.